Bridge Community and Regional Healthcare Teams, Streamline Patient Care

 By implementing EMS communications and telehealth solutions regionally to serve a wider population, organizations work together to reduce unnecessary readmissions and provide appropriate care at the right location.

 Oakland County Medical Control Authority enhances pre-hospital communication by replacing their radio system with the e-Bridge Communication Platform, launching them into the future of telehealth.
 The quality of communication between EMS and hospital teams can make all the difference in patient outcomes.
 Learn more in this Case Study.

 - Expands access to healthcare for patients in rural communities

 - Saves money and time by providing quality patient care that reduces unnecessary transports to the ED

 - Improves continuity of care, in some cases, for patients who would otherwise see an ED doctor and have a follow-up with a different doctor

 - Reduces ED crowding and lowers hospital readmissions by providing preventative services for medically underserved communities

-By using mobile telehealth, healthcare facilities across the U.S. have experienced:
+By using advanced communications, healthcare facilities across the U.S. have experienced: